 Whisk in 1/2 cup vegetable stock, whisking vigorously until smooth.
 Gradually add remaining stock, whisking constantly.
 Add 1 teaspoon salt, white pepper and mustard powder.
 Bring to rolling simmer, then reduce to low and simmer for 10 minutes.
 Meanwhile, grate cheese and warm milk in a small sauce pan over medium-low heat.

 Slowly whisk warm milk into stock mixture.
 Once well-combined, slowly add grated cheese into the soup, stirring constantly to avoid the cheese clumping together.

 Once soup is smooth and simmering, add chopped broccoli.
-Cover and simmer until broccoli is cooked through, stirring frequently to avoid sticking on the bottom of the pan.
+Simmer for another 10 minutes or until desired consistency is reached, stirring frequently to avoid sticking on the bottom of the pan.

 * Broccoli Notes – I run my knife through the bud-portion of the broccoli floret and I dice the stalk portion of the broccoli floret

 * Cheddar Cheese Notes – cheddar cheese is naturally white – early Americans dyed their cheese yellow to distinguish it from the crown’s white cheese – the tradition stuck around so now most Americans think cheddar cheese should be yellow – I always stick with white cheddar or naturally-colored yellow cheddar (like Cabot)